 Taurine in energy drinks: What is it?

-Other studies suggest that taurine combined with caffeine improves mental performance, although this finding remains controversial.
-And in one study, people with congestive heart failure who took taurine supplements three times a day for two weeks showed improvement in their exercise capacity.
+Taurine is found naturally in meat, fish, dairy products and human milk, and it's also available as a dietary supplement.
+While research is mixed, some studies suggest that taurine supplementation might improve athletic performance.
+And, in one study, people with congestive heart failure who took taurine supplements three times a day for two weeks showed improvement in their exercise capacity.

-It's also important to remember that there may be high amounts of other ingredients in energy drinks, such as high amounts of caffeine or sugar.
-Too much caffeine can increase your heart rate and blood pressure, interrupt your sleep, and cause nervousness and irritability.
-And added sugar may provide unwanted added calories.
+Other studies suggest that taurine combined with caffeine improves mental performance.
+However, further research is needed and this finding remains controversial, as does the use of taurine in energy drinks.
+Keep in mind that there might be high amounts of other ingredients in energy drinks, such as herbal stimulants, caffeine or sugar.
+Too much caffeine can increase your heart rate and blood pressure, interrupt your sleep, and cause anxiety.
+Added sugar might provide unwanted added calories.

-Last updated: February 11th, 2015
+Last updated: February 13th, 2018